LinneaShao/python-data-analysis-project/README.md

-# My First Python Project: Basic Data Operations & Learning Journey 🚀
+# Python Foundational Project: Data Operations & Workflow Concepts

 ##  👋 Welcome!
 This repository marks my foundational step into the world of Python programming and serves as a testament to my commitment to continuous learning and growth in the IT field.
 As a beginner, this project is designed to showcase fundamental Python syntax, variable usage, basic data operations, and control flow.